UBrau/SPARpipe/README.md

   BAM files of mapped reads
 * Per 'batch', files with PSI, reads per event, inclusion/exclusion reads etc.
 * Merged files combining all batches
+* Normalized PSI, dPSI, and SSMD
 * Demultiplexing and mapping stats
+* [In the future, hopefully: some normalization stats]

 Dependencies
 ------------